JacobMichelini/portfolio-v5/README.md

 # portfolio-v5
-Portfolio of work, version 5
+This is my portfolio of work, version 5
+See jacobmichelini.com to learn more about my graphics and web design work.